Bexle/hello-world/README.md

 Hello,

-Just a few word sin my Hello World file.
+Just a few words in my Hello World file.